echo-lalia/MicroHydra/README.md

 Take a look at the [wiki](https://github.com/echo-lalia/Cardputer-MicroHydra/wiki) for some basic guides to get you started with a MicroPython app.

-If you're looking for the compiled firmware, that lives over [here](https://github.com/echo-lalia/microhydra-frozen).

-And for a work-in-progress repository of MicroHydra apps, see [here](https://github.com/echo-lalia/MicroHydra-Apps)
+And for a repository of community-made MicroHydra apps, see [here](https://github.com/echo-lalia/MicroHydra-Apps).

 <br /><br /><br />